The Graduate Certificate in Culture, Health, and Human Development

 Center for the Study of Culture, Health, and Human Development (CHHD)

 was established in 1998 by the UConn Board of Trustees in order to promote interdisciplinary scientific collaboration, training, and outreach related to human development and health in cultural context.

-The Center and its programs are directed by Professor Sara Harkness (Director) and Professor Charles M. Super (Co-Director), with advice from the Faculty Coordinating Committee representing the CHHD-affiliated academic units.
+The Center and its programs are directed by Professor Sara Harkness and Professor Charles M. Super , with the assistance of Dr. Caroline Mavridis, and the Center's affiliated faculty.

 The CHHD also serves as a context for interdisciplinary communication and the generation of research collaborations among participating faculty members, as well as the generation of unique training opportunities for advanced graduate and professional students.
 These efforts have supported in part by funding from the National Institute of Child Health and Human Development and the National Science Foundation.